 top of page

 Hi, my name is Skye Como Miller and I'm so glad you found your way here.
-I'm an artist, author, and mother who just can't quit the color blue.
 I graduated from Savannah College of Art & Design in 2010 with a B.F.A. in Painting & Graphic Design.
 I live in Greenville, South Carolina with my supportive husband, three beautiful kiddos, and adoring scruffy rescue dog.

-I create fresh and nostalgic blue-focused floral paintings to remind us that in the midst of the chaos and struggle that life often presents us, there is still Goodness to be found if we choose to see it.
+I create painterly botanical artwork that embodies the energy of nostalgia and safety.
+My work is a reminder that in the midst of the chaos and struggle that life often presents us, there is still so much goodness to be found if we choose to see it.

-Every one of my blue-hued floral paintings is created in little scraps of time that I steal away between juggling multiple side jobs, raising a family, and managing a home.
+Every one of my blue-focused floral paintings is created in little scraps of time that I steal away between juggling a full time job, raising a family, and managing a home.
 What feels like a sacrifice (because truly there are a million other things I "should" be doing) becomes a life-giving escape that fuels my soul and helps me express stored up beauty from my extraordinary, ordinary life.
-All the little stolen moments add up to a finished floral painting that feels like a cool drink on a hot day, a warm breeze lifting linen drying on the line, and the reminder of what it feels like to be a kid: you don't have to shoulder the weight of the world.
+All the little stolen moments add up to a finished botanical painting that feels like a timely reminder of what it feels like to be a kid: you actually don't have to shoulder the weight of the world.

 I want my work to produce inspiration in peoples hearts and lives.
 When we are inspired it's often the spark that interrupts our normal pattern of thinking and moves us to the point of transformation, little or big.